 - Take notes.
 Have someone write it all down.
 You don’t want to forget that great idea!

 “Now I realize why research works well before brainstorming,” he said.
 “After all, they can piggyback off of ideas they found on the Internet.”

 “True,” said Ms. Sneed.
 “Actually, I sort of see it as a loop: research, brainstorm, research.
 And who’s to say which should come first?
 Generating solutions must be a flexible process.”

 Using a Criterion Chart to Assess Solutions

 Ms. Sneed pulled the standard up again.
 “Look at this wording one more time.
-After generating solutions, kids should compare them based on how well they meet the criteria and constraints.
+After generating and choosing solutions, kids should compare them based on how well they meet the criteria and constraints.
 In my opinion, this must be done in an organized way.”

 As she handed Mr. Grow another sheet of paper, she continued.
 “After kids read pages three and four of the story, they receive this criterion chart.
 As you can see, possible solutions are listed on the right-hand side.
 Additionally, criteria and constraints can be found across the top.
 The check marks indicate that a restriction has been met.”